-Ed. note: A conundrum for the mailbag.
+Ed. note: A conundrum from the Going Concern mailbag we’re throwing out here for the readers to answer.
 Need advice?
+From us or from anonymous strangers on the internet?
 Email us at [email protected].

 To whom it may concern –